yjg30737/huggingface_gui/README.md

 * diffusers

 ## Method Overview
+When you selects certain model in the tablem, `onModelSelected` signal of `HuggingFaceModelWidget` will be sent.

 While using `HuggingFaceModelTableWidget`, you can show specific headers only by `setHorizontalHeaderLabels` as like QTableWidget.

 But i overrided the function so there is only 4 labels possible: Name, Size, Text2Image?, Visit